Originate/exosphere/tutorial/part_2/06_communication.md

 ## Message Bus Types

-There is a variety of Exocom implementations, each one specialized for a different set of requirements:
+There is a variety of exocom implementations, each one specialized for a different set of requirements:
 * __[ExoCom-dev](https://github.com/originate/exocom-dev):__
   A lightweight in-memory message bus implementation with very low latency,